env0-labs/.github/profile/README.md

 ### ⚙️ [`env0.core`](https://github.com/env0-labs/env0.core)
 The engine.
 A CRT-style, terminal-based simulation layer built with `xterm.js`, custom input handling, visual effects, modular commands, and a focus on realism and narrative adaptability.

+### ⚙️ [`env0.terminal`]
+The Terminal.
+Through extensive learning, adapting and more than one deep dives down the rabbit hole it became clear that `xterm.js` was way too heavy for this purpose.
+Instead of fighting `xterm.js` at every stage to get it to do something it was never intended to do, my intention is to build a custom renderer.
+Repo not built yet, just in conceptual stages.

 ### 🧭 [`env0.explore`](https://github.com/env0-labs/env0.explore)
 The documentation layer.